 If you experience frequent power outages, or want to choose a water heater that doesn’t require electricity, you should discuss your options with a professional plumber.
 Tankless water heaters can be installed in combination with other water heater types that don’t rely on electricity, such as a solar water heater.
 In some cases, the computer component of a tankless water heater can be powered using a battery backup sold for computer systems.
 This can allow a gas or propane powered tankless heater to continue running for some time without an electricity supply.

 Whether the fuel source is electricity, natural gas or propane, all tankless water heaters use at least some electricity to power the computer controls and ignition.
-If you need to choose a water heater that doesn’t rely on electricity, or you’re looking to upgrade to a tankless water heater, talk to your local plumber about the best water heater for you.
+If you need to choose a hot water heater that doesn’t rely on electricity, or you’re looking to upgrade to a tankless water heater, talk to your local plumber Advanced Plumbing about the best water heater for you.